MEET TOMASZ DRYBALA

 • Understand how neurochemical patterns shape decisions under pressure

-• Design interventions that address hidden drivers of behavior at scale
+• Design interventions that address hidden drivers of behaviour at scale

 • Translate research into tools for measurable, lasting change